waprin/waprin.github.io/_posts/2022-01-03-real-problems-web3-solves.md

 There are a huge amount of investors and influencers promoting the Web3 narrative, and they often make unsubstantiated or hand-wavy claims about the impact that Web3 can have.
 For example, I often see people claiming that blockchain or Ethereum could somehow address Apple App Store fees, even though I can't find any connection between blockchain and addressing how Apple locks down its hardware devices and takes cuts of apps deployed on them.
 So there's admittedly a lot of fluff out there and I hope to keep my writing on the topic more grounded in reality.

 If someone in 2007 said, "iPhones are going to be a big part of the future of technology, because they will soon be able to teleport you to the other side of the world", that person would be a fool, but you'd be equally foolish to assume that just because the second half of that statement is untrue, it means the first half is untrue.
-Similarly, grandiose and inaccurate claims about the potential of blockchain technology does not invalidate legitimate usages of it.
+Similarly, grandiose and inaccurate claims about the potential of blockchain technology do not invalidate legitimate usages of it.

 My goal for each problem is: